-Engineering- the branch of science and technology concerned with the design, building, and use of engines, machines, and structures.
+ENGINEERING: The branch of science and technology concerned with the design, building, and use of engines, machines, and structures.

-Physics- the branch of science concerned with the nature and properties of matter and energy.
+PHYSICS: The branch of science concerned with the nature and properties of matter and energy.

-Elastic Potential Energy- Potential energy stored as a result of deformation of an elastic object, such as the stretching of a spring.
+ELASTIC POTENTIAL ENERGY: Potential energy stored as a result of deformation of an elastic object, such as the stretching of a spring.

-Projectile Motion- is a form of motion experienced by an object or particle (a projectile) that is projected near the Earth's surface and moves along a curved path under the action of gravity only.
+PROJECTILE MOTION: A form of motion experienced by an object or particle (a projectile) that is projected near the earth's surface and moves along a curved path under the action of gravity only.